 I have been primarily a Tai Chi practitioner.
-I first learnt SNT in 2004 for only a few months before the teacher decided to cancel all classes for some personal reasons.
+First, I learnt Siu Nim Tao in 2004 for only a few months before the teacher decided to cancel all classes for some personal reasons.
 I have never learnt the other forms before, so I don’t dare to say that I am a Wing Chun practitioner.

 The Covid-19 lockdown in my country means that I have a little time at home, and no space to do my usual Tai Chi exercises, and browsing through YouTube brought up Sifu Nima’s channel.
 Watching the videos have caused me to want to revisit SNT again as I feel that I had never really learnt it properly back then before the teacher ceased the classes.